adshpagin/multifiles_replace/README.md

 * Download file: https://github.com/adshpagin/multifiles_replace/blob/master/multifiles_replace.py
 * Clone repo
 ## Execution
-The only tool script id `multifiles_replace.py`.
-It should be executed as a regular Pyhon script.
+The only tool script is `multifiles_replace.py`.
+It should be executed as a regular Python script.
 ### Parameters

     -s, --search    Search pattern.
 Regexp are currenlty unsupported.